 My conclusion from this lines up with a lot of the reviews and criticisms from critics and gamers: the combat mechanic is an unnecessary aspect of the game that harms the experience, and would likely be better served if it was polished more or axed from the game altogether.

 The community polls show that many different people have different perceptions of Scorn's game experience, and it's to its detriment.
-So focusing on that, finding the right combinations of aspects to its gameplay to enhance that experience will be key.
-In doing so, we'll choose between:
+So, focusing on that, finding the right combinations of aspects to its gameplay to enhance that experience will be key.
+In doing so, we'll choose between Game Type, Save mechanics, and Combat Mechanics

 Puzzles- Only

 The puzzles are the means of interacting with the environment to the point that the progression hinges on completing them.
-They’re the key mechanic of the overall game and introducing any other sort of elements alongside of it does more to harm the experience.
+They’re the key mechanic of the overall game, and introducing any other sort of elements alongside it does more to harm the experience.

 AUTO-SAVING ON PUZZLES

-If the puzzles are the central focus and the key to progression, then it’d make logical sense to have to complete them and be the trigger to autosave.
+If the puzzles are the central focus and the key to progression, then it’d make logical sense to complete them and be the trigger to autosave.

 EXPLORATION, NOT FIGHTING

-combat feels unneeded.
+combat feels unnecessary.
 It comes off as an added feature to change the pacing of the experience, but because of its unbalanced nature, it instead distracts from the atmosphere the game is conveying.